fai-saarland/bughive/README.md

 The purpose of this project is to put together all different tools and projects used in Action Policy Testing, plus some glue code to make them run together.

+The project is still active.
+Please check our [GitHub repository](https://github.com/fai-saarland/bughive) for newer versions.

+## Building the Project

+How the different components can be built is described in the following sections.
+We only support Linux.

 ## cpddl ASNets

-ASNets policy server based on the cpddl implementation requires [DyNet](https://github.com/clab/dynet) library.
+ASNets policy server based on the cpddl implementation requires [DyNet](https://github.com/clab/dynet).
 Once it is installed, set the variable ``DYNET_ROOT`` to the root directory of the DyNet installation (e.g., by creating a file ``Makefile.config``) and compile the policy server with: